alasca-association/tarook/docs/user/reference/options/yk8s.terraform.rst

 ``yk8s.terraform.prevent_disruption``
 #####################################

-If true, prevent Terraform from performing disruptive action defaults to true if unset
+If true, prevent OpenTofu from performing disruptive action defaults to true if unset